Dunlop Rubber: Amalgamation of Dunlop Pneumatic Tyre and Dunlop Rubber

-Arthur du Cros was made managing director and deputy chairman in 1912 and retained that position after his father's death in 1918, after which A L Ormrod became chairman through until 1921.
+Arthur du Cros was made managing director and deputy chairman in 1912 and retained that position after his father's death in 1918, after which A. L. Ormrod became chairman through until 1921.
 For supply, Du Cros selected estates in Ceylon and Malaya for purchase and, by 1917, the company owned about 60000 acre acres of rubber plantations.
+Considerable expansion occurred during the First World War.
 In 1916, construction of the Fort Dunlop site began, across 400 acre.
 By 1918, Dunlop was the fourteenth-largest manufacturing company in Britain, and the only large-scale tyre manufacturer.

 Arthur Du Cros had become personally close to the financier James White, and appointed him as Dunlop's financial advisor in 1913.
 By 1919, White had acquired control of the company.
 White speculated on the rubber futures market, with disastrous results, because the price of rubber collapsed.
-Meanwhile, there were also quality control problems with tyres.
+Meanwhile, there were also quality control issues affecting tyres and a wider collapse in trade shortly after the end of the First World War.
 That came to a head in August 1921 when the company announced a loss of £8 million on the year's trading.
 It was saved by the intervention of Frederick Szarvasy of the British Foreign and Colonial Corporation.
 White's board member nominees were removed, and Sir Eric Geddes was appointed as chairman.